 This German Shepherd got a hero's goodbye when he finally succumbed to his illness.

-Bodza, an 11-year-old German Shepherd, lived a long, meaningful life and the soldiers with whom he worked with will never forget him.
+Bodza, an 11-year-old German Shepherd, lived a long, meaningful life and the airmen and women with whom he worked with will never forget him.

 They lived a good life together.

 "Bodza was a goofy and gentle dog," Smith said.
 "We had horse stables directly beside our obedience yard and when [the horses] were out, no obedience was going to be done.
 He'd run the fence line continuously."

 READ MORE: 14-Year-Old Missouri Girl Teaches Her Horse to Bow in Respect to Veterans

 In 2016, Bodza was diagnosed with degenerative myelopathy, a disease that affects the spine.

 "His hind limbs lost their use and he could barely stand up anymore, much less walk," Smith said.
 "He couldn't handle the stress on his body and using the restroom was a task."